 When we found out I was pregnant we knew that lifestyle was over – for the most part – and that we’d need to be a bit more structured if we wanted to ski.
 But we were also incredibly excited to introduce our new baby to our favorite pastime, even if he couldn’t jump on skis right away, and so we committed to getting our act together.
 I just didn’t realize quite how challenging that would be.

 Now, I have to include a disclaimer.
 I ski a lot.
 It’s my job to talk about it, so it’s important for me walk the talk (ski the ski?).
-I work for Ski Vermont, a trade association that represents downhill and cross country resorts across the state.
-I can ski for free and have many more opportunities to do so than is typical .
+I work in the ski industry and can ski for free and have many more opportunities to do so than is typical .

 But even with my access to skiing, all my insider information and experience with Vermont ski areas, it still wasn’t easy for me to get back in the skiing groove after my son was born in 2017.
 I know how hard it is – and exactly why it’s worth it – and that’s why I want to share what I’ve learned with all the Mamas (and Papas) who are trying to get back on the mountain and sliding on snow.
 Joining the All Mountain Mamas this season, I plan to do just that, starting with a little inspiration and guidance to getting back on the mountain after birth.